 This motherboard uses only Dual Inline Memory Modules (DIMMs).
 Three sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 8, 16, 32, 64, 128, 256, or 512MB to form a memory size between 8MB to 1.5GB.
 One side (with memory chips) of the DIMM takes up one row on the motherboard.
-This motherboard also supports NEC's Virtual Channel (VC) SDRAMs and Enhanced Memory System's High-speed DRAMs (HSDRAMs).
+This motherboard also supports NEC's Virtual Channel (VC) SDRAMs.

-Memory speed setup is recommended through SDRAM Configuration under "Chipset Features Setup".
+Memory speed setup is recommended through 4.4.1 Chip Configuration.

-IMPORTANT (see General DIMM Notes below for more)
+IMPORTANT (see General DIMM Notes below for more):

-- SDRAMs used must be compatible with the current Intel PC133 SDRAM specification. - DO NOT attempt to mix registered SDRAMs with VCM SDRAMs.
+- SDRAMs used must be compatible with the current Intel PC133 SDRAM specification. - DO NOT attempt to mix PC133 SDRAMs with VCM SDRAMs. - The motherboard only supports PC100 / PC133 DIMMs or VC SDRAMs for system memory.
+Registered DIMMs are not supported.